iterative/ldb-resources/documentation/Command-summary.md

 `--format <name>`

 Specific annotation output format.
-Supported formats mirror the `INDEX` command.
+The list of formats mirror those in `INDEX` command with `--format` flag.

 `--preserve-names`